nv-morpheus/Morpheus/docs/source/developer_guide/guides/10_modular_pipeline_digital_fingerprinting.md

 ### MLFlow Model Writer

-Source: `examples/digital_fingerprinting/production/morpheus/dfp/modules/mlflow_model_writer.py`
+Source: `morpheus/modules/mlflow_model_writer.py`

-The mlflow_model_writer module is responsible for uploading trained models to the MLflow server.
+The `mlflow_model_writer` module is responsible for uploading trained models to the MLflow server.

-For each MultiAEMessage received, containing a trained model, the function uploads the model to MLflow along with associated metadata such as experiment name, run name, parameters, metrics, and the model signature.
+For each `MultiAEMessage` received, containing a trained model, the function uploads the model to MLflow along with associated metadata such as experiment name, run name, parameters, metrics, and the model signature.
 If the MLflow server is running on Databricks, the function also applies the required permissions to the registered model.

 For a complete reference, refer to: [MLflow Model Writer](../../modules/core/mlflow_model_writer.md)